Gishyan93/SugarToast/README.md

 =============

 SugarToast is a Swift extension that adds toast notifications.
 It is highly customizable, lightweight, and easy to use.
 Most toast notifications can be triggered with just a few lines of code.
-SugarToast is available through [Swift Package Manager](https://www.swift.org/package-manager/)
+SugarToast is available through [Swift Package Manager](https://www.swift.org/package-manager/) and [CocoaPods](https://cocoapods.org/)

 Screenshots
 ---------